The Good News About Stress

 Stressful experiences serve as reminders of what you can control and what you cannot control.
 You are probably keenly aware you cannot control other people – whether family, friends or co-workers.
 Their actions can disappoint us, betray us or discourage us on a regular basis if we allow them to.
 We have no control over what another person ultimately does.
 We can only control our response to them.
 This kind of stress serves as a distinctive reminder to take personal responsibility for our choices.
 The stress encountered from other people’s actions, or inactions, can sometimes feel like it is eating us alive.
 It is unfortunate when we fail to see our reaction choices as options for immediate stress management.
 Circumstances may be beyond our control, but there are many options for how to deal with them that can cause less stress.

-Begin taking responsibility for your choices that contribute to, or minimize, your stress today.
+Begin by taking responsibility for your choices that contribute to, or minimize, your stress today.

 It leads to growth!